 And there’s more…

 “If I get free time, I like to read different scientific research articles and I also write articles on different online portals about current health issues.”

 Now that’s a commitment to health care!

-If you’d like to advance your career in health care, enroll in the University of Lethbridge’s Master of Health Services Management program.
+Go further in your health care career.
+Enroll in the ULethbridge Master of Health Services Management program.